HoneyHoneyTeam/3in1-WIFI-MultiBoard-with-Screen/README.md

 ## CC1101 Amplifier Explanation

-The switch at the back of the board is for the SubGHz CC1101 amplifier.
+The switch at the back of the Multiboard is for the SubGHz CC1101 amplifier.
 (The switch can be accessed by disassembling the 3D-printed case.)
 - When the switch is set to **TX**, it **amplifies the transmitting signal** of the CC1101 chipset.
 - When the switch is set to **RX**, it **amplifies the receiving signal** of the CC1101 chipset.
 - Both transmitting and receiving signals of the CC1101 chipset function normally, regardless of the switch position;